falcopackages/falco-cli/docs/the_cli/start_project/packages.rst

     just bumpver minor

-This will bump the version of your project to ``0.1.0``, update the ``CHANGELOG.md`` file with the latest commits, and create a new git tag with the name ``v0.1.0`` and push the tag to the remote repository, which will trigger the GitHub Action to create a new release with the content of the ``CHANGELOG.md`` file and deploy the project to the server.
+This will bump the version of your project to ``0.1.0``, update the ``CHANGELOG.md`` file with the latest commits, and create a new git tag with the name ``v0.1.0`` and push the tag to the remote repository, which will trigger the GitHub Action to create a new release with the content of the ``CHANGELOG.md`` file, build the binary and deploy the project to the server.

 Continuous Integration